frederic-loui/peering-policy-manager/README.md

 # Peering Policy Manager
-A comprehensive peering policy tool set for ASN/BGP peering management.
+A comprehensive set of peering policy tools for ASN/BGP peering management.

 Made by Peering Managers